 - 1940 – VNA held its spring sale on Saturday, May 4, 1940, at Schley Hall on the Far Hills Fairgrounds.

-- In 1947 the Fairgrounds was 21 acres and had 4 buildings and a grandstand.
+- In 1947, the Fairgrounds was 21 acres and had four buildings and a grandstand.

 - September 8, 1947 – Mayor Belcher convinced Far Hills to put forward a bid to purchase Fairgrounds from Schley’s Far Hills Land Corporation under the direction of E.B.
 Schley, President of FHLC and son of Grant B. Schley.
 The objective was to make it a public park.
-The effort was spearheaded by Mayor J. Malcolm Belcher and Councilman William Skillman.
+Mayor J. Malcolm Belcher and Councilman William Skillman spearheaded the effort.

 - September 13, 1948 – The Far Hills Borough Council finally votes to close out its option and purchase the 21-acre fairgrounds tract for $7,500, far under the current market value, according to the Far Hills Land Corporation.